Brian Bond: Academic career

 Bond's first academic post in 1961 was as lecturer in history at the University of Exeter.
-In 1962 he moved to become lecturer in history at the University of Liverpool, where he remained for four years.
+In 1962, he moved to become lecturer in history at the University of Liverpool, where he remained for four years.
 In 1966, he became lecturer in war studies at King's College London.
 He was promoted to reader in war studies in 1978, professor of military history in 1986, and professor emeritus in 2001.

 Bond served as visiting professor at the University of Western Ontario in 1972–73 and was visiting lecturer at the U.S. Naval War College in 1972–74.
 He was made a Fellow of King's College London in 1996 and served as Liddell Hart Lecturer.
 He was visiting fellow at Brasenose College, Oxford in 1992–93 and, in 2000, was visiting fellow at All Souls College, Oxford and Lees Knowles Lecturer at Cambridge University.

 Bond served as a member of council of the Society for Army Historical Research and as President of the British Commission for Military History.

+Death

+Bond died on 2 June 2025, at the age of 89.